pixilab/net-blocks/README.md

 This script configures your Blocks server to handle your domain name, and configures a SSL certificate for a secure (HTTPS) connection.
 Before proceeding, ensure that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.

-Run a preflight test of the domain name making sure that the "http-01 challenge" works, as that mechanism will be used to indicate to letsencrypt that you have control over the server.
-Then head over to https://letsdebug.net/ and follow the instructions there to verify that things are set up correctly before proceeding.
-Then run this script to set up the letsencrypt HTTPS certificate:
+You should now run a preflight test of the domain name to make sure that the "http-01 challenge" works.
+That mechanism is used to indicate to letsencrypt that you have control over the server and domain name.
+Head to https://letsdebug.net/ and follow the instructions there to verify that things are set up correctly before proceeding.

+Once that has been done successfully, run this script to set up the letsencrypt HTTPS certificate:

 `sudo ./add-domain.sh <blocks-server-domain-name>`